dshijakovskiTDL/beyond-basics/README.md

 {
     "message": "Successful WITHDRAWAL of 70 TDL dollars!", "transaction": {
-        "20": 3, // Meaning: Used 3 banknotes of 20 TDL dollars
+        "20": 3, // Used 3 banknotes of 20 TDL dollars
-        "10": 1, // Meaning: Used 1 banknote of 10 TDL dollars
+        "10": 1, // Used 1 banknote of 10 TDL dollars

-        "total": 70 // Meaning: The total amount of money WITHDRAWN
+        "total": 70 // The total amount of money WITHDRAWN
         // NOT the total amount of money in the ATM
     }
 }